sadiam09/Beginner/Big_Data_Coursework/README.md

 ==============================
 ## Conclusion

-The ML pipeline successfully predicts hourly bike rental demand using the Bike Sharing dataset from Kaggle.
+* The ML pipelines successfully predicts hourly bike rental demand using the Bike Sharing dataset from Kaggle.
-Two models were built and compared using Linear Regression and Decision Tree Regressor The Decision Tree Regressor outperformed Linear Regression across all metrics on the test set.
+* Two models were built and compared using Linear Regression and Decision Tree Regressor
+* The Decision Tree Regressor outperformed Linear Regression across all metrics on the test set.
-Hyperparameter optimisation improved the Decision Tree model further by changing the `max_depth = 13` as the optimal value using the validation set.
+* Hyperparameter optimisation improved the Decision Tree model more by changing the `max_depth = 13` as the optimal value using the validation set.
-The optimised Decision Tree achieved a test R2 score of 0.655.
+* The optimised Decision Tree achieved a test R2 score of 0.655.
 This means it explains 65.5% of the variance in bike rental demand
-The model performs well on low to medium rental counts but struggles with very high counts, which may be due to unpredictable events not being properly captured in the dataset.
+* The model performs well on low to medium rental counts but struggles with very high counts, which may be due to unpredictable events not being properly captured in the dataset.
-Future improvements could include testing additional models, tuning more hyperparameters, more features and using a larger dataset.
+* Future improvements could be testing additional models, tuning more hyperparameters, more features and using a larger dataset.
 ==============================